-Modern slim line storage heaters are better insulated, so are more able to store heat - that can be used when you need it, rather than leaking heat constantly throughout the day.
-Their heat output is more controllable, and often fan assisted, so you can heat a room up faster or keep it cool if you’re not using it.
+Modern high heat retention storage heaters are better insulated, so are more able to store heat - that can be used when you need it, rather than leaking heat constantly throughout the day.
+Their heat output is more controllable, and fan assisted, so you can heat a room up faster or keep it cool if you’re not using it.
 They vary considerably in price, but expect to pay around £700 each.

-Modern controls on storage heaters allow you to set a thermostat so that the heater switches off when it has reached a certain temperature.
-A heater with automatic charge controls will automatically control how much heat it stores overnight, depending on the heater's internal thermostat as well as changes in daily weather patterns.
+Modern electronic controls on storage heaters allow you to set a thermostat so that the heater switches off when it has reached a certain temperature.
+A heater with these charge controls will automatically calculate how much heat it stores overnight, based on room temperature, previous usage and changes in daily weather patterns.

 You should always use a qualified electrician to fit or replace storage heaters.

 In England and Wales you can use the Competent Persons Register to find an electrician who is registered with a Government-approved accreditation scheme.
-In addition, if you are based in Scotland, you can also use the trade association for the electrical industry, SELECT, has a 'find a contractor' search engine so that you can find a SELECT electrician in your area.
+In addition, if you are based in Scotland, you can also use the trade association for the electrical industry, SELECT - use their 'find a contractor' search engine to find an electrician in your area.
 SELECT members follow the association's code of practice to ensure high quality customer service.